 Daubenya marginata has previously been known as Massonia marginata.
 It has broadly leathery shiny prostrate leaves with longitudinal grooves.
 The flowers are in a dense cluster between the leaves with prominent yellow to orange stamens.
 It grows in clay flats in the Roggeveld and the northwest Cape.
 The first two photos were taken near Middelpos by Mary Sue Ittner and Bob Rutemoeller where it was almost finished blooming in September 2006.
 It grows close to Daubenya aurea.
+The last photo was taken by Cameron McMaster.

 Pictured below are two growing in the UK.
 The first one was grown from seed by Peter Maynard where it blooms in the fall unlike the spring in its native land.
 The second one was photographed by Paul Cumbleton.
 It makes a fine display, often in December, so is a Christmas treat.
 The third picture was taken by Alan Horstmann.
 The last photo was taken by Carl Frederick.

 Daubenya stylosa is found in clay soils in the Bokkeveld Plateau.
 It is a most attractive species with glowing bright yellow flowers that have a smell of honey.
 For Paul Cumbleton, this starts flowering in October and goes on into November.
 Photos 1-2 by Paul Cumbleton, 2-4 from Alan Horstmann, and 5-6 from Nhu Nguyen.